Error: Contact form not found.

 Bankruptcy exemptions determine what can’t be included in Chapter 7 asset seizure.
 Your primary residence typically receives protection through homestead exemptions, though limits vary significantly by state.
 Some states like Florida and Texas offer unlimited homestead protection for qualifying properties.

-Retirement accounts including 401(k)s, IRAs, and pension plans receive full federal protection regardless of value.
+Retirement accounts such as 401(k)s, IRAs, and pension plans are generally protected under federal bankruptcy law, subject to applicable rules.
 These accounts can’t be touched by bankruptcy trustees because preserving retirement security serves important public policy goals.

 Essential personal property like household goods, clothing, and basic tools for work generally can’t be included in Chapter 7 liquidation.
 Motor vehicle exemptions protect at least one car per person for transportation needs, though luxury vehicles may exceed exemption limits.